-Ganor – who will be kept under 24-hour surveillance, is prohibited from contact with others in the case and cannot leave the country – is the former sales representative of ThyssenKrupp Israel, a German company involved with selling Israel nuclear submarines.
+Ganor is the former sales representative of Thyssenkrupp Israel, a German company involved with selling Israel nuclear submarines.

 While working with the police as a state’s witness, Ganor had admitted to having a major role in perpetrating a bribery and fraud scheme in which he and top officials close to Prime Minister Benjamin Netanyahu and in the defense establishment skimmed off the top of the submarine deal.

-At a court hearing last week, Ganor’s lawyer said he was sticking to all of the factual narrative he told police, but was altering how he thought police should interpret his intent.
+At Wednesday’s court hearing, Ganor’s lawyer said he was sticking to all of the factual narrative he told police, but was altering how he thought police should interpret his intent.

 For example, when he funneled funds to other suspects in the case, he is now saying he was not bribing them, but paying for services.

-Channel 13 reported last week that the initial review of new possible connections between Netanyahu and Case 3000 has moved along to the prosecution requesting additional docu-ments from State Comptroller Joseph Shapira, who first uncovered the new issues.
+Channel 13 reported that the initial review of new possible connections between Netanyahu and Case 3000 has moved along to the prosecution requesting additional documents from State Comptroller Joseph Shapira, who first uncovered the new issues.

-The police announcement last Tuesday appeared to come out of nowhere regarding an im-munity deal and massive cooperation by Ganor dating back to July 2017.
+The police announcement Tuesday night appeared to come out of nowhere regarding an immunity deal and massive cooperation by Ganor dating back to July 2017.

 Ganor’s cooperation was critical in the case against the about half a dozen top officials, which led to police recommendations for bribery and other charges in November 2018.